kaizentm/enhancements/veps/sig-compute/hypervisor-abstraction.md

 ### Validation & Mutation Webhooks

 - The mutating webhook shares the same resolution flow and invokes `MutateVMI` early in the admission chain, giving providers a chance to normalize the spec (for example, seeding Hyper-V Layered feature blocks or toggling defaults) before Kubernetes persists the object.
+- The validating webhooks use the capability registry for automatic, consistent validation:
+  1. `VMIFeatureMapper` analyzes the VMI spec to extract required capabilities (e.g., if `video.type: vga`, requires `graphics.vga` capability)
+  2. Registry queries check if each capability is supported on the target hypervisor+architecture
+  3. Unsupported features generate rich error messages with explanations and documentation links
+  4. Unknown features log warnings but pass through (progressive enhancement during migration)
+- This approach replaces scattered validation logic (like `pkg/virt-api/webhooks/arm64.go`, `s390x.go`) with centralized capability queries, ensuring consistent validation behavior across all hypervisors.
-- Hypervisors can use `Validate` to enforce requirements.
-The validating webhooks inside `virt-api` read the configured hypervisor from `ClusterConfig`, matching the value embedded by `virt-controller`, so admission stays consistent with reconciliation.
+- The validating webhooks inside `virt-api` read the configured hypervisor from `ClusterConfig`, matching the value embedded by `virt-controller`, so admission stays consistent with reconciliation.
 - In tandem, these hooks enable opinionated defaults for each hypervisor while still rejecting incompatible specs, delivering flexibility without sacrificing guardrails.

 ### Observability Hooks